CinTheDev/ThermalCamera/README.md

 Now the supports and case can be assembled together.
 Start with the MLX module, fit the sensor cylinder through the hole in the front wall, and fix the support with 2 bolts.

 Next, put the Raspberry Pi and display inside the case without any bolts.
 Lay out the wires in a way that it won't get in the way when fixing the supports later, and make sure that no wires poke out of the case anymore.
-After that, start fixing the Raspberry Pi support and display support with 2 bolts each.
+After that, start fixing the Raspberry Pi support and Display support with 2 bolts each.

 Before putting the lid on, power up the system and make sure it still works.
 If it works, continue on the next paragraph, if something doesn't work, check for any detached or loose wires.
 Do not continue assembly until the problem has been fixed.